pfelix23/EquiTrack/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "address": "Street address is required",
-        "city": "City is required",
+        "investment_name": "Investment name is required",
-        "state": "State is required",
+        "type": "Investment type is required",
-        "country": "Country is required",
+        "amount": "Investment amount is required",
-        "lat": "Latitude must be within -90 and 90", "lng": "Longitude must be within -180 and 180", "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day must be a positive number" }
+        "length": "Investment length is required"
       }
-    ```

-### Add an Image to a Spot based on the Spot's id

-Create and return a new image for a spot specified by id.

-* Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
-* Request
-  * Method: PATCH
-  * Route path: /spots/:spotId/addImg
-  * Headers:
-    * Content-Type: application/json
-  * Body:

-    ```json
-    {
-      "url": "image url",
-      "preview": true
     }
     ```

-* Successful Response
-  * Status Code: 201
-  * Headers:
-    * Content-Type: application/json
-  * Body:

-    ```json
-    {
-      "id": 1,
-      "url": "image url",
-      "preview": true
-    }
-    ```

-* Error response: Couldn't find a Spot with the specified id
+* Error response: Couldn't find an Investment with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json